-Non-concessional contributions include personal contributions which members do not claim an income tax deduction.
+Non-concessional contributions include personal contributions for which members do not claim an income tax deduction.
 They also include any excess concessional contributions unless these are refunded - special rules determine whether they can be refunded.
-For the financial year 2013/14 the maximum amount that a member can contribute is generally \$150,000 without incurring additional tax.
+For the financial year 2014/15 the maximum amount that a member can contribute is generally \$180,000 without incurring additional tax.

-People under 65 years old may be able to make non-concessional contributions of up to three times their non-concessional contributions cap over a three-year period.
+People under 65 years old may be able to make non-concessional contributions of up to three times their non-concessional contributions cap (in the first year)over a three-year period.
 This is known as the 'bring-forward' rule.
-The bring-forward rule means that you can contribute up to \$450,000 (3 x \$150,000) in non-concessional contributions in a single financial year, or any combination that adds up to \$450,000 over a consecutive 3 year period.
-For example, a person age 60 could contribute \$300,000 in the first year and the balance of \$150,000 over the following two years.
+The bring-forward rule means that you can contribute up to \$540,000 (3 x \$180,000) in non-concessional contributions in a single financial year, or any combination that adds up to \$540,000 over a consecutive 3 year period.
+For example, a person aged 60 could contribute \$350,000 in the first year and the balance of \$190,000 over the following two years.

-It is important to remember that contributions paid in excess of these limits will attract tax of 46.5% (increasing to 47% from 1 July 2014).
+It is important to remember that contributions paid in excess of these limits will attract tax of 45%up to 30 June 2014 and generally 49% from 1 July 2014 (subject to the Government passing legislation announced in the May 2014 Federal Budget to increase this tax rate.
+It has already been increased to 47% from 1 July 2014.)